 - Cover Version: So many that they were able to release a covers album, Mimosa, with some alternate versions as filler.
 There are also a few in their later career.

 - Early-Bird Cameo: An instrumental version of "Big Night Out" appears on their 1995 demo.
-"Big Night Out" was released in 1998.
+"Big Night Out" was completed with lyrics in 1998.

 - The 1995 demo of "King of New York" contains the line "I'm the firehose and everybody knows" which would appear in Mini Bar Blues in 1998.